renpy/renpy/sphinx/source/config.rst

 .. var:: config.label_overrides = { }

-    This variable gives a way of causing jumps and calls of labels in Ren'Py code to be redirected to other labels.
+    This variable gives a way of causing jumps and calls of labels in Ren'Py script to be redirected to other labels.
 For example, if you add a mapping from "start" to "mystart", all jumps and calls to "start" will go to "mystart" instead.